mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/mongodb-administration/index.md

 ## Monitoring

-Monitoring of Percona Server for MongoDB is currently only possible via the optional Percona Monitoring and Management.
+Monitoring of [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) is currently only possible via the optional [Percona Monitoring and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management) support.
 Monitoring via DC/OS Metrics is planned in the near future.

 <a name="installing-pmm-client"></a>
 ### Installing PMM Client